 I’ve heard people define a yearly plan for their business with certain goals such as “reaching 5000 email subscribers before the end of the year” or “10% increase of traffic every month”, YouTubers who want to get to 10,000 subscribers in 6 months, and other generic metrics.

 Setting up such goals is nice, but there’s one problem with doing so – you can’t truly control or predict these results.

 In other words – no matter how many times I write “10% monthly growth” in a Keynote presentation, I can’t guarantee it’ll happen.
 Reaching 10,000 subscribers isn’t a goal – it’s a milestone.

 The way I like to define goals is around results I can accomplish by doing something specific.

 For example – if I have a goal to release 3 courses this year, or an animated short, or a new weekly YouTube show, I can control whether this goal is accomplished or not.
 If I do it, the goal will be accomplished.
 If I don’t, it won’t be.

-I prefer to create plans and schedules that revolve around these type of goals, because then I have no one but myself to blame if I don’t accomplish them.
+I prefer to create plans and schedules that revolve around these types of goals because then I have no one but myself to blame if I don’t accomplish them.

 I enjoy a good vanity metric like everybody else.

-Reaching a 100k subscribers isn’t a goal, it’s a milestone.
+Reaching 100k subscribers isn’t a goal, it’s a milestone.

 It’s great when it happens, but it’s not an accomplishment by itself.
 It’s a result of other smaller accomplishments, like consistently releasing high-quality content, or doing good marketing, or slowly building a brand over a few years.